IELTS Exam Preparation in Manchester

 *What is your students’ success rate?

 The success rate depends on many factors like: attendance, time spent on self-study, taking active part in classes, age and learning background.
-However, 90% of our students pass IELTS with their desired score if they prepare for the recommended number of hours for their level.

 *Do you prepare for the IELTS (UKVI) Life Skills test?